ndc/ndc.github.io/about.md

 I try to keep each post focused on one topic, and I tend to update old posts instead of creating a new one with the same topic.

-I would like to thank [GitHub Pages](http://pages.github.com/) for hosting this website and [Photobucket](http://photobucket.com/) for hosting the images.
-If you are interested to see how I set up my publishing workflow for this website, I have written [a post about it](http://endycahyono.com/blog/my-publishing-workflow/).
+This website is hosted on [GitHub Pages](http://pages.github.com/) (thanks GitHub Pages!).
+If you are interested to see how I set up my publishing workflow for this website, you can read about it [on this post](http://endycahyono.com/blog/my-publishing-workflow/).

 ### About Me